Deepanjan66/COMP2521_19t0/week2/README.md

    * How would you write test cases?
    * What is `assert(3)` good for and when should you use them?

+## This week's discussions:

-3) ADT - Abstract data types
+1) ADT - Abstract data types
    * What does this help us with?
    * When to use `#include <>` and `#include ""`

-4) Stack and Queue
+2) Stack and Queue
    * What are they?
    * How do they work?

+3) Difference between black-box and white-box testing

 ## Extras